KGoksal/Docker-Best-Practices/README.md

   - **Linux/macOS bash**, sh, zsh, and Windows Docker Toolbox Quickstart Terminal use: **$(pwd)** which means "print working directory".
   - **For PowerShell** use: **${pwd}**
   - **For cmd.exe** "Command Prompt use: **%cd%**
+  - When running postgres, you'll need to either set a password, or tell it to allow any connection you need to either set a password with the environment variable:

+POSTGRES_PASSWORD=mypasswd

+Or tell it to ignore passwords with the environment variable:

+POSTGRES_HOST_AUTH_METHOD=trust

 ****************************************************************************************